zjarlab/real-time-chat-application/README.md

 # real-time-chat-application
 real time chat application
-# ChatCord App
+# Let's Chat
-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom U
+Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
 ## Usage
 ```
 npm install